 Is Your Website The Turtle Or The Hare?

-Recently we asked one of our researchers to find out what the top 10 issues are for website owners, and surprisingly one of the top 5 was website load time.
+Is your website turtle or hare image by Think Big OnlineRecently we asked one of our researchers to find out what the top 10 issues are for website owners, and surprisingly one of the top 5 was website load time.
 It’s surprising as it shows a level of depth and insight into how website owners think.
-Rather than just thinking about the traditional is my design appealing, is my offer engaging they’re also thinking about website usability.
+Rather than just thinking about the traditional “is my design appealing?”, “is my offer engaging?” they’re also thinking about website usability.

-Now this is a good thing, as your website load time is a major factor in website conversion and search engine optimization.
+Now this is a good thing, as your website load time is a major factor in website conversion and search engine optimisation.
 If you remember the childhood story of the Turtle and the Hare you’d probably remember that the slow moving Turtle was the winner.

 Unfortunately this childhood story is one of fiction and in this new digital age, if you have a slow loading website then you’re probably losing.
 You’re losing visitors, you’re losing sales and you’re losing search engine rankings.